<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Bank Owned or REO Properties

-These issues, coupled with multiple state foreclosure regulations, require a mountain of patience that very few buyers have.
+These issues, coupled with multiple state foreclosure regulations, require a mountain of patience that few buyers have.
 The only hurry in this process is the one military members are familiar with: hurry up and wait.
-An REO purchase is similar to a traditional home sale in that you’ll benefit from a professional appraisal and detailed home inspection.
-After the results of the evaluations, many REO properties turn out to be a poor purchase.

-If purchasing an REO, buyers might run into the possibility that the bank insist that they work with the bank’s broker.
+If purchasing an REO, buyers might run into the possibility that the bank insists that they work with the bank’s broker.
 They are attempting to save money and time by avoiding paying a buyer’s agent and the bank’s broker commission.

 A title search is another must-do for considering buying a foreclosed home.
 These searches dig up all kinds of stressful problems.
 When the bank owns the property, they don’t necessarily have to clean up any issues with liens and back property taxes.
-The IRS considers the owner, potentially you, to be the one on the hook to pay up.
+The IRS considers the owner, potentially you, to be on the hook to pay up.

 • Lenders list their REOs on the Multiple Listing Service (MLS).
 Any real estate agent has access to this inventory.

-• Many bank websites have dedicated REO listings which are available for public viewing.
+• Many bank websites have dedicated REO listings, which are available for public viewing.

 Can Military Members Use a VA Loan to Purchase a Foreclosed Home?

-Remember, foreclosed properties likely have damage and disrepair from lack of upkeep.
-The fixes are yours to pay for if you want to meet the MRPs and have the appraisal go through.
-For more details, read 3 Tips for Buying a Foreclosure with Your VA Home Loan.
 Talk with your real estate agent about the option of the seller/bank paying for the updates needed to make the MPRs.
-Although not common, these seller fixes could simplify the process and move the VA loan approval along faster.
+Although uncommon, these seller fixes could simplify the process and move the VA loan approval along faster.

-Auctions are typically the first stop for a foreclosure sale, which makes VA financing difficult, because auctions require a large cash payment, are sold “as is,” and sold to the highest bidder.
+Auctions are typically the first stop for a foreclosure sale, which makes VA financing difficult because auctions require a large cash payment, are sold “as is,” and sold to the highest bidder.
 Most service members utilize a VA loan because a down payment is not required.

 If the home doesn’t sell at auction and changes to an REO, you’ll have a better opportunity to become a homeowner because when the VA is ready to sell foreclosed homes, they list them through a property management service called Vendor Resource Management (VRM).
-They'll also be listed on the MLS, and your real estate agent can help navigate a process that is more similar to a traditional sale.
+The home will also be listed on the MLS, and your real estate agent can help navigate a process that is more similar to a traditional sale.

-Keep in mind, purchasing the first foreclosed home that captures your interest doesn’t often happen.
+Keep in mind purchasing the first foreclosed home that captures your interest doesn’t often happen.
 Part of this process is choosing home after home because your offers have been refused for a multitude of reasons.
 It's not uncommon to write several offers before one sticks.

 New Call-to-action